 10. TIRANA (TIRANË) – the lively capital of Albania

 What else to see in Albania?
 Well, the capital!
 Tirana certainly wouldn’t win the competition for the prettiest capital of Europe, but it has several interesting aspects worth seeing.
 First of all, it has great museums which contribute a lot to a good understanding of Albania, its history and culture.
 Don’t miss unique and truly impressive Bunk’Art1 and Bunk’Art2 – vast labyrinths of underground bunkers turned into modern and fascinating museums.

 Second of all, Tirana has absolutely amazing nightlife!
 It will surprise you how great it is!
 In “The Block” – the area of 1km2 formerly inhabited by the communist party leader, infamous Enver Hoxha and his dignitaries, there is now a modern, vibrant centre of entertainment with the infinite amount of super cool and posh bars and clubs.
 Every night it gets crowded with beautiful people, all dressed up and ready to party.
 The atmosphere is very lively, local people are nice and friendly and drinks are great.

 Third, in Tirana you can hop on a modern Alpine-style gondola lift and find yourself straight away in the mountains, below the 1,613 m (5,292 ft) high Mount Dajti.
 The gondola lift, Dajti Express, is a super thrilling experience (and super scary for people with vertigo like me), as in two points it gets extremely steep!
 I’ve only seen such a steep lift on the glacier in the Austrian Alps – it’s something to remember!

+Now you have an overview of what to see in Albania.
 We are preparing detailed guides on each of the locations you’ve just read about and of different aspects of visiting Albania and we will publish them regularly.
 Stay tuned!